-Four young designers were the winners of “New Talent Contest”, which was organized during last fashion week in Buenos Aires.
+Four young designers were the winners of “New Talent Contest”, which was organized during 4th edition of Buenos Aires Fashion Week (BAF Week).
 In September 2002, they showed their first collections and today, three months after the event, they tell us their experience, their projects and the repercussions of their entrance in the local scene.

 Even though the local situation had its ups and downs during last year, the young designers generation let its creative spirit flow with terrific results.
 The limitation of economic resources forced them to squeeze their internal strength.
 So, those who began to walk the path of clothes design are already drawn as real artists, creatures whose common goal is to make things more beautiful, through wit and willing dedication.